 They came to the Americas with the Spanish conquerors and today can be found in nearly all Latin American countries.
 However, while the basic preparation technique remains unchanged - folding dough over a filling, which may consist of meat, fish, cheese, vegetables or fruits, and then baking or frying the pastry - just about every country, even every region, chef or mum at home has his or her very own version.

 In Peru, the traditional Empanadas are filled with fried ground beef, onions, olives, hard-boiled egg and raisins.
-After baking, the Empanadas are sprinkled with icing sugar and, before biting into them, with a squeeze of lime juice.
+After baking or frying, the Empanadas are sprinkled with icing sugar and, before biting into them, with a squeeze of lime juice.